-If German officials continue to worry more about a potential backlash against immigrants than the victims of sexual assault, they shouldn’t be surprised if they become the targets of a backlash themselves.
+If German officials worry more about a potential backlash against immigrants than the victims of sexual assault, they shouldn’t be surprised if they become the targets of a backlash themselves.

 There is now little doubt that many — if not all — of the perpetrators of a mass sexual assault in Cologne on New Year’s Eve were refugees.

 “During identity checks, the vast majority could only provide their asylum-seeker registration papers,” Die Welt reports.

 Police leaders earlier said they couldn’t confirm the national origins of the suspects, despite claims from dozens of women and girls that they had been sexually intimidated and in some cases raped by hundreds of men of Middle Eastern and North African appearance.

 Die Welt cites one police officer saying some eighty individuals were checked and most were Syrian.

 Express, a Cologne-based newspaper, also reports that most of the attackers were immigrants.